 This pristine lake with a mountainous backdrop is accessible from Queenstown, Kingston and Walter Peak.
-Cruising on the TSS Earnslaw, known as ‘Lady of the Lake’, is the best way to take it in.
+Cruising on the TSS Earnslaw, known as ‘Lady of the Lake’, is the best way to take in its splendour.

 The trail’s easy gradient and great local climate make it a good ride all-year-round.

 MOBILE PHONE COVERAGE: Coverage available from Kingston to Mossburn.
 No coverage from Mossburn to Walter Peak.

 DRINKING WATER: Can be taken from taps in the towns along the way or purchased from shops.